 Atmosphere

-Corima sits on Allen Street, exactly a block and a half where Chinatown and the Lowest East side significantly get more upscale.
+Corima sits on Allen Street, exactly a block and a half where Chinatown and the Lowest East Side significantly get more upscale.
 You can actually see Nine Orchard across the street.
 With that said, Corima remains on the gritty side of Allen.
-For me though, it was like an indication of street cred that they would be serving up life-changing Mexican cuisine.
-There’s nothing I like more than a Michelin-level hole in the wall joint.
+For me, though, it was like an indication of street cred that they would be serving up life-changing Mexican cuisine.
+There’s nothing I like more than a Michelin-level, hole-in-the-wall joint.
 That theme continues when you walk into a clean yet sparse dining room.
 There’s little design put into the restaurant; mainly plain wooden seats, tables and exposed brick walls.
 However, with all the reviews and the chef pedigree, Corima had all the potential to be a sleeper hit for foodies.

-During the week the earlier seatings in the bar are fairly open, though the dining room is usually sold out.
-On the weekends, the place is packed to the gills everywhere from open to close.
-The crowd ranges from serious looking foodies to a typical Downtown crowd.
+During the week, the earlier seatings in the bar are fairly open, though the dining room is usually sold out.
+On the weekends, the place is packed to the gills everywhere, from open to close.
+The crowd ranges from serious-looking foodies to a typical Downtown crowd.
 There are couples on dates and groups of friends, though I wouldn’t say that it was a good people-watching crowd.
-Just good normal people, looking to eat.
+Just good, normal people, looking to eat.

 Food + Beverage

-Corima a la Carte
+Corima à la Carte

-The hamachi was beautifully presented with red onions and tiny almost pickled mushrooms and a chicharron furikake.
-They graciously put the furikake on the side without any attitude at all.
-To me that shows that the chef is flexible, which was also a good sign.
-The salad came out with thinly sliced pears, grapes on a crisp romaine lettuce and the perfect thinly grated cheese on top.
+The hamachi was beautifully presented with red onions and tiny, almost-pickled mushrooms and a chicharron furikake.
+They graciously put the furikake on the side, without any attitude at all.
+To me, that shows that the chef is flexible, which was also a good sign.
+The salad came out with thinly-sliced pears, grapes on a crisp romaine lettuce and the perfect thinly-grated cheese on top.
 There was not a thing we would change about our first course, and we were pumped for the mains.

 Cocktails + Wine